 Fire protection systems are inspected and tested in accordance with the National Fire Code of Canada following an established schedule.
-A third-party review and internal self-assessment is conducted annually.
+A third-party review and an internal self-assessment are conducted annually.
 Identified continuous improvements are tracked to completion using the ATS.

-During the reporting period, BWXT NEC's work with Peterborough Fire Services, to establish a clear basis for contingency response planning between the organizations to deal with fire and rescue emergency situations at BWXT NEC continued.
 The program facilitates effective communication and exchange of relevant information, and assures timely, reliable, and effective decision making and response actions.
 Site hazard reviews and site familiarization tours are scheduled annually with Peterborough Fire Services.
-Unfortunately, the site familiarization tours were not able to take place due to pandemic restrictions.
-These tours are planned for 2023.
+Unfortunately, these tours did not occur in 2023 as Peterborough Fire Services had priorities on technical rescue, hazmat, mental health etc. The familiarization tours with Peterborough Fire Services are expected to be completed in 2024.